 The joy of colour is at the heart of each Opus Incertum piece.
 We used only natural gemstones such as blue agate, green turquoise, green-blue chalcedony, lapis lazuli, turquoise, green agate, phrenite, chrysophase, blue topaz and crystal quartz set in 18k yellow gold.

 Seven gemstones alternate with open links as a pathway.
 The gems, blue and green agate, green and blue turquoise, green-blue chalcedony, lapis lazuli, phrenite, chrysophase, blue topaz and crystal quartz are set in 18k yellow gold.
 The top of the links are polished, while the side have an hand-engraved Florentine finish.
-The bracelet comes in 17 cm and 18.5 cm or made to order if necessary.
+The bracelet comes in 17 cm and 19 cm or made to order if required.

 “The different blue gems capture the bliss of the mesmerising and ever-changing hues of a sun-drenched sea or crystal clear lake.
 The greens evoke the lush tropical forest, displaying all the different shades of green, while sunlight filters through the canopy.